 - those pursing an audit reconsideration.

-ACA maintains that loss or denial of a US passport for Americans overseas holds serious and unparalleled consequences compared to those faced by US citizens living in the United States.
+ACA maintains that loss or denial of a US passport for US citizens overseas holds serious and unparalleled consequences compared to those faced by US citizens living in the United States.
 An ACA Freedom of Information Act request has revealed that of the over 260,000 cases reported for potential passport revocation, approximately 1,850 represent individuals who are overseas residents.
-A US passport for these Americans and any American living overseas is the only official US document conclusively proving US citizenship.
-It is vitally important in a way that is not so for Americans living in the United States.
+A US passport for these US citizens may be the only official US document conclusively proving US citizenship.

 ACA supports the US government efforts to track down and prosecute real tax evaders; however, US citizens who are attempting to come into compliance given the new bank account reporting forms, or those who may have been assessed erroneously calculated tax debts should not find themselves coerced into paying onerous and potentially bankrupting amounts just to keep their passports when they are not engaged in active tax evasion.